 Australia needs technology managers with the technical and business capabilities to lead digital transformation.
-An online Masters in Technology Management is a training platform to equip you with the skills to answer this call.
+An IT management degree is a training platform to equip you with the skills to answer this call.

 Technology is everywhere and it's driving change in the nature of work.
 Cybersecurity, big data, artificial intelligence, information systems, data science and data analytics are some of the key knowledge areas for the future.
-You can get across these pivotal topics, developing both tech and strategic skills, with a technology management degree.
+You can get across these pivotal topics, developing both tech and strategic skills, with an IT management degree.

-A Masters in Technology Management will prepare you to lead in the modern workplace.
+A Master of Information Technology Management will prepare you to lead in the modern workplace.
 An IT background can be helpful for this program but is not essential.
 The point is to gain the skills needed for organisational leadership.
 You'll learn the possibilities that come with the different technologies – for the purpose of being a manager rather than a daily practitioner.

-A good way to jump into tech management studies is with a Graduate Certificate in Technology Management.
-The online course consists of four foundation subjects from a Master in Technology Management program.
+A good way to jump into tech management studies is with a Graduate Certificate in IT Management.
+The online course consists of four foundation subjects from a master's program.
 You can complete a grad cert over 8 months of part-time study, with all subjects counting as credit towards a master's degree should you wish to continue studying.

 UTS Online Graduate Certificate in Technology Management